Somewhere in Politics: Critical reception

-The Monthly Film Bulletin wrote: "The provinces will probably enjoy this knockabout comedy, 'though many Londoners will fail to see the point.
+The Monthly Film Bulletin wrote: "The provinces will probably enjoy this knockabout comedy, though many Londoners will fail to see the point.
 The pace is rapid and much helped by the efforts of the cast."

+Kine Weekly wrote: "Crazy north country comedy extravaganza, pivoting on a municipal election.
+Frank Randle, well-known character comedian, and Tessie O'Shea, generously upholstered favourite of music-hall and radio, are the co-stars and their exuberant improvisations take up some of the slack in a slap-dash and interminable script. ...
+What humour there is mostly springs from the stars' own spontaneous cracks."

+The Daily Film Renter wrote: "This popular compound of farce, slapstick, Irish ballads and comic songs is adroitly designed to amuse the industrial audiences, and as such will doubtless prove to be another rewarding proposition from a studio which knows what its public likes. ...
+Extra fun and frolic comes from Syd and Max Harrison, Josef Locke contributes several well-known songs, worked into an eve-of-poll concert.
+Sonny Burke and Sally Barnes have romantic roles as the unpolitical son and daughter of the political opponents."

 To-Day's Cinema concluded: "In addition to the untiring inventiveness of the star in grimace and tumble, the escapades are served by the clowning of Tessie as Randle's electioneering wife as she also heaves her 'two-ton' around in abandoned dance as by the singing of sentimental ditty by Josef Locke, and by the lunacies of Syd and Max in song and sally.
 It is all put over with pace and vigour, and will doubtless register heartily with the legion of Randle fans."